-The Independent Inquiry chaired by Sir Jonathan Michael following publication of the Mencap report Death by Indifference14, found convincing evidence that people with a learning disability have higher levels of unmet need and receive less effective treatment, despite the fact that the Disability Discrimination Act and Mental Capacity Act set out a clear legal framework for the delivery of equal treatment.15
+The Independent Inquiry chaired by Sir Jonathan Michael following publication of the Mencap report Death by Indifference, found convincing evidence that people with a learning disability have higher levels of unmet need and receive less effective treatment, despite the clear legal framework for the delivery of equal treatment.

 It is vital therefore that access is widened and that the necessary adjustments are made to enable people with a learning disability to access high quality healthcare that meets their needs.
 It is also essential that people have the support they need to make informed choices about a lifestyle which maintains or improves their mental and physical health.
+Reasonable adjustments are the responsibility of all health and care staff.